smguilia/overview-1/glossary/glossary.md

 {: #x2002531}

 An entity that consists of resources that are reserved for a particular application or a service.

+### instantiate
+{: #x2056692}

+The process of starting and initializing a smart contract on a blockchain channel.
+After instantiation, peers on the channel that have the smart contract installed can accept smart contract invocations.

 ### inter-annotator agreement
 {: #x9721455}